-- Cash, small bills ( as we discussed above).
+- Cash, small bills (as we discussed above).

 - Extra space in suitcase or foldable carry on for things you want to bring home.

-- Beach towel and regular towel.
+- Beach towels and regular towels of your own.

 - Snacks- roadside snacks are harder to find so pack your own protein bars, nuts and berries etc to hold you over just in case.